On the Mechanism of Telekinetic Motion

 2. Electrohydrodynamic (EHD) airflow, often called ionic wind

 Electric fields act on ions in the surrounding air, producing bulk airflow that mechanically pushes or rotates nearby objects.
+This mechanism is researched as an alternative to conventional jet propulsion for long-range cosmic travels.

 The experimental evidence strongly favors the second mechanism.